 3. Unleash The Air

 Firstly, find a ventilated area to release the previous gas from the paintball tank and release the gas.
-It is essential to make your paintball tank empty before refilling it with an air compressor.
+It is essential to empty your paintball tank before refilling it with an air compressor.

 4. Inspect That The Tank’s Nozzles Are Well-Connected